davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

-Note that rebasing doesn’t delete the feature branch, the feature branch still exists, but it is now ahead of the target branch, by 2 commits in the diagram below.
+Note that rebasing does not delete the feature branch, the feature branch still exists, but it is now ahead of the target branch, by 2 commits in the diagram below.
 To bring the target branch up to date, a fast-forward merge is required on the target branch.

 ![](attachments/Pasted%20image%2020240610204811.png)